Compiling a CMSSW package

 GitLab, we will use the latter approach.

-fragment that checks out a CMSSW package after having set up
+A complete yaml fragment that checks out a CMSSW package after having set up

 CMSSW and then compiles the code looks as follows: